Klemek/simple-csv-reader/README.md

 You can also check if the cron job is running with the `sysinfo.log` file.

-Now you need to edit the script config like this:
+Now you need to edit the script config like this (don't forget to change the script reference in the `index.html`):

+`sysinfo_config.js`
 ```javascript
 // === CONFIG ===